-Creating content in this way, creates a natural progression of content that people can follow along with.
-Hence, the “content funnel”.
+Creating content in this way, creates a natural progression that people can follow along with.
+Hence, the “Content Funnel”.

 - Phone Call

-We would make this guide available on every blog post that is associated with your videos as well as providing a specific landing page, where the guide can be downloaded.
+We would make this guide available on every blog post that is associated with your funnel, as well as providing a specific landing page, where the guide can be downloaded.

-Now we have all of the pieces we can put everything into action.
-Take your platform of choice: Facebook, Linkedin and Twitter being popular ones and show video 1 to your target audience for $5 per day.
+Now that we have all of the pieces, we can put everything into action.
+Pick your platform of choice: Facebook, Linkedin and Twitter, being popular ones and show your first piece of content to your target audience for $5 or $10 per day.

-This structure is a way for you to create multiple touch points with your target audience, generate leads all at a low cost.
+This structure is a way for you to create multiple touch points with your target audience and generate leads, all at a low cost.